 The Leadership Team serves as the executive cabinet of IU13, offering vision and direction to the organization.
-The team is comprised of the Executive Director, Chief Financial Officer/Assistant to the Executive Director, four Department Directors, and the Director of the Pennsylvania Training and Technical Assistance Network-Harrisburg.
+The team is comprised of the Executive Director, Assistant Executive Director, Assistant to the Executive Director/Chief Financial Officer, Assistant to the Executive Director/Chief Operations Officer, Early Childhood and Special Education Services Director, Instructional Services Director, Technology Services Director, and the Director of the Pennsylvania Training and Technical Assistance Network-Harrisburg.

 Provide services, supports, and solutions that make a difference to all learners and our community.